Keto Pizza Chaffle

 Can I make this chaffle vegan?

 I've experimented with a flax egg (1 tablespoon ground flaxseed mixed with 2.5 tablespoons water) and vegan mozzarella.
 I'll be honest, the texture is noticeably different.
 It holds together but doesn't get that same crispy-chewy contrast.
-If you go this route, I'd add an extra tablespoon of vegan cheese to help it bind better.
+If you go this route, add an extra tablespoon of vegan cheese to help it bind better.
+It's edible, but I wouldn't call it a perfect swap.

 Similar Recipes